Thank you for visiting my page.

 My eskimo rolls are nice and crisp (for the uninitiated, the ability to roll the kayak upright after capsize, without getting out, not an Innuit takeaway) and I've been training with Porthpean Outdoors - spring tide overfalls off the Dodman Head, in a storm, in February - brrr.
 Andy Mitchell (top sail maker) has allowed me to store my kayak by his slip for easy launching in Fowey, Dan Hicks of Polruan and others will be supporting me on the Isles of Scilly leg in his boat Odyssey and to these people I owe my thanks, as well as to my sweet, patient, marvellous, attractive (her words) wife Cecil for putting up with the days spent at sea.

-"Yellow Bird" is the name of my kayak after her colour and because I like the song which I recommend you watch the Mills Bros perform by clicking on the link below.
+"Yellow Bird" is the name of my kayak after her colour and because I like the song which I recommend you watch the Mills Bros perform by clicking on the link on this page.

 Thank you so much for reading this far and if you feel like supporting me please give as generously as you can.